 Traveling presents many learning opportunities.
 One thing that we learned in France with our epic dinner at Maison Lameloise is not to eat too much for lunch when you’re having dinner at a three-star Michelin restaurant.
 We also know that it doesn’t make sense to starve all day and arrive for dinner too hungry.
 That’s how we ended up having a light, flavorful lunch of modern Vietnamese food at The Slanted Door.
-After a relaxing morning in our comfortable room at the Triton, we were ready to leave the hotel.
+After a relaxing morning in our comfortable room at the Hotel Triton, we were ready to leave the hotel.
 After a quick detour to Nordstrom, we walked a mile or so to the Ferry Building.

 We ambled through the marketplace to see what was new from our last visit, but we didn’t graze despite tempting food at favorites like Acme Bread, Cowgirl Creamery and Boccalone Salumeria.
 Our goal was a light lunch with no grazing.
 Of course, we had to get some coffee from Blue Bottle, but that doesn’t count as grazing.